Pinkcommando/loremaster-bot--pink-V2.1/README.md

-Update of updated loremaster bot released by pink.
+## Update of updated loremaster bot released by pink

 # Credits
 - Starrfox